freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/arrow-functions/index.md

 }
 ```

-When there is only one statement or operation in the body's section, brackers are optional and the result is returned or undefined.
+When there is only one statement or operation in the function body, braces are optional and the result is returned or undefined.

 ```javascript
 let a = 10;